 - Custom timing library for scripted API monitors.

 - Access to our NerdGraph API to automate the management of your synthetic monitors.

 Existing monitors default to the runtime used at their time of creation.
-To prevent your critical monitors from breaking during future end of life processes, we recommend converting your public monitors sooner rather than later.
+To prevent your critical monitors from breaking during future end of life processes, we recommend converting your monitors sooner rather than later.

 - Click Validate to check that your monitors function in the new runtime.
 Make any script modifications if needed.

 Refer to our runtime upgrade troubleshooting guide for common upgrade errors and solutions.

 Create a monitor in the new runtime